-(b) On 4 August 2022, the Board of Directors approved the free performance share allocation plan and set the conditions of presence and performance criteria for fiscal year 2022. (c) On 2 August 2027, the Board of Directors approved the free performance share allocation plan and set the conditions of presence and performance characteristics.
+(b) On 4 August 2022, the Board of Directors approved the free performance share allocation plan and set the conditions of presence and performance criteria for fiscal year 2022.

 (c) On 3 August 2023, the Board of Directors approved the free performance share allocation plan and set the conditions of presence and performance criteria for fiscal year 2023.